Koed00/django-q/docs/configure.rst

 queue_limit
 ~~~~~~~~~~~

-This does not limit the amount of tasks that can be queued overall on Redis, but rather how many tasks are kept in memory by a single cluster.
+This does not limit the amount of tasks that can be queued on the broker, but rather how many tasks are kept in memory by a single cluster.
 Setting this to a reasonable number, can help balance the workload and the memory overhead of each individual cluster.
-It can also be used to manage the loss of data in case of a cluster failure.
-Defaults to ``None``, meaning no limit.
+Defaults to ``workers**2``.

 label
 ~~~~~